 There are several best practices for dealing with insurance adjusters to help protect the value of an injury claim:

 - Hire a personal injury lawyer.
 Your lawyer can handle all communication with the insurance company to ensure your rights are protected.
-The lawyers at Lynch Law Firm are aggressive negotiators who are ready to go toe-to-toe with insurance adjusters in order to recover a more favorable settlement than what was originally offered.
+The lawyers at Lynch Law Firm, PC are aggressive negotiators who are ready to go toe-to-toe with insurance adjusters in order to recover a more favorable settlement than what was originally offered.

 - Make sure insurance company communications are handled in a timely manner.
 The policy may require claims be reported or information submitted within a certain period or your claim will be denied.
 Our attorneys are ready to get to work on your claim, so call today to set up your free consultation.

 - Determine all the damages that you may recover before negotiating.
 At our firm, we work with you to identify all damages you have suffered, including future treatment costs so we can determine an accurate value for your claim.

 If you have been injured in an accident, the experienced lawyers at the Lynch Law Firm, PC are ready to help.
 This may include dealing with insurance companies on your behalf and negotiating for favorable compensation.

 Schedule a free, no obligation-consultation to learn more about how we may be able to help you.
 There are no upfront fees and you only pay us if we successfully recover compensation on your behalf.